RaulOliveira20/IR_and_MIPS_code_generation/README.md

 It also includes the file "tacl-io.asm" which contains macros for reading and printing values.

-At the end, the command
+At the end, the command:

 ```
 $ make clean